Country Guides

 Disabled workers

-All private companies who employ workers must declare the number of disabled workers within the company.
+All private companies that employ workers must declare the number of disabled workers within the company.
 The workforce of companies with 20+ employees should be comprised of at least 6% employees with disabilities.
 There is a broad definition of a disability which covers any degradation of at least one physical, sensory, mental or psychic function that diminishes the possibility of obtaining or keeping a job.
-A company not fulfilling this employment obligation must pay a financial contribution to Agefiph equal to €4,060 per missing employee.
+A company not fulfilling this employment obligation must pay a financial contribution to Agefiph equal to a multiple of the hourly minimum wage (SMIC), calculated per missing employee.
 Calculator to simulate the contribution.

-Companies that do not respect the declaration deadline risk penalties of up to €15,225, increased by 25% per missing employee.
+Companies that do not respect the declaration deadline risk penalties capped at a statutory amount calculated by reference to the hourly minimum wage (SMIC), increased by 25% per missing employee.

 French residents pay tax on their worldwide income, while non-residents do so only on their income earned in France.
-To be considered a French resident, an individual's home must be in France; their principal place of abode must be France; they should carry on the professional activity in France, or France must be the centre of economic interests.
+To be considered a French resident, an individual’s home must be in France; their principal place of abode must be France; they should carry on professional activity in France, or France must be the centre of economic interests.

 Income tax

-Personal income tax is assessed using the household's total income – it is not calculated per individual.
-The calculation is adjusted to personal circumstances through an income splitting system and by applying tax credits for some personal expenses.
+Personal income tax is assessed using the household’s total income – it is not calculated per individual.
+The calculation is adjusted to personal circumstances through an income-splitting system and by applying tax credits for some personal expenses.
 Income splitting allows for dependents to be taken into account.
 It also allows for cushioning progressive taxation effects by applying the progressive rate to only the taxable income part.

 Income that is subject to income tax: